Gotham Bowl

-The Gotham Bowl was a post-season college football bowl game that was played in New York City, United States, in 1961 and 1962.
+The Gotham Bowl was a post-season college football bowl game that was played in New York City, in 1961 and 1962.
 The game was initially created as a fund-raising attempt for the March of Dimes.

 The game was not a success financially: the two games that were played both lost money as few fans were willing to sit through the frigid December New York weather.
 Additionally, as it was essentially a charity game, it had little financial capital on which it could survive.

 Game results

 1960

-In what was supposed to be the game's inaugural year, the bowl hoped to invite Syracuse, but no invitation was extended when Syracuse announced immediately after its season ended that it would not accept any post-season offers.
-An Army–Air Force matchup fell through, so the bowl extended an offer to Oregon State.
-Holy Cross, and Colorado turned down invitations after bowl officials mishandled the invitation process, leaving Oregon State with no opponent, forcing the bowl to postpone for another year.
+In what was supposed to be the game's inaugural year, the bowl hoped to invite Syracuse, but no invitation was extended when Syracuse announced immediately after its season ended that it would not accept any postseason offers.
+Organizers then invited Air Force, who insisted on playing Army since neither service academy played each other in the regular season; this plan fell through as well after Army rejected it.
+The bowl eventually extended an offer to Oregon State.
+Holy Cross and Colorado turned down invitations after bowl officials mishandled the invitation process, leaving Oregon State with no opponent and forcing the bowl to postpone for another year.